Skip to main content

 • English: Any UC San Diego literature or linguistics major.

-• Mathematics: Any UC San Diego mathematics, engineering, computer science, economics or management science major.
+• Mathematics: Any UC San Diego mathematics, engineering, computer science, economics, or management science major.

-• Science: Any UC San Diego biology, chemistry, geosciences or physics major.
+• Science: Any UC San Diego biology, chemistry, geosciences, or physics major.

-Departmental Policy on Petitions
+Departmental Policy on Petitions for Minor Requirements

 • Requirements for EDS minors that satisfy foundations for the MEd/Credential program are firm and must be followed closely.
+We do not allow petitions for minor options 2-5.

 • Petition requests to substitute courses will only be considered for the General Education Studies Minor.